-Manufacturers consider this type of SPI surface finish as semi-gloss.
-However, it hides mold defects perfectly, and producing it is less expensive than polishing.
+Manufacturers consider this type of SPI surface finishes as semi-gloss.
+However, it hides mold defects perfectly and producing it is less expensive than polishing.
 The sanding grit used for these finishes ranges from 320 grit to 600 grit.

 Mold Surface Textures Made with Grit Stone